wangziqi2013/wangziqi2013.github.io/_posts/2018-03-18-Transactional-Locking-II.markdown

 to make sure every value it accesses is consistent with the begin timestamp.
 No validation phase or write phase is ever necessary.

-The global versioned counter is CASed everytime a writer transaction commits.
+The global timestamp counter is CASed everytime a writer transaction commits.
 The cache coherence traffic of the CAS can be reduced by a linear factor by adding the thread ID into the versioned lock.
+Recall that the timestamp on each data item must satisfy two properties: (1) Uniqueness.
+An unlock operation must cause the timestamp to change.
+(2) Ordering.
+If the commit phase starts after current transaction begin, then the unlock operation must write a timestamp larger than the current transaction's bt.